Musk’s company hopes to test neural implant soon

 Rao, who watched Musk’s presentation online, said he doesn’t think Neuralink is ahead of its competitors when it comes to advances in brain-computer interfaces.
 “But they are quite advanced in terms of the hardware in the devices,” he stated.

-The Neuralink device is about the size of a large coin and is designed to be implanted in the skull, with ultra-thin wires connecting directly to the brain.
+The Neuralink device is regarding the size of a large coin and is designed to be implanted in the skull, with ultra-thin wires connecting directly to the brain.
 Musk noted that the first two applications in humans would be to restore sight and help people with little or no ability to operate their muscles quickly use digital devices.

 He said he also envisions that in cases of people with a broken neck, brain signals can be linked through Neuralink devices in the spinal cord.